-The implementation of actions within Goal 1, specifically Actions 1.1, 1.2, and 1.5, have furthered the District's efforts to achieve the goal of increasing students' academic achievement in math, specifically for students with performance gaps.
+The implementation of actions within Goal 1 have furthered the District's efforts to achieve the goal of increasing students' academic achievement in math, specifically for students with performance gaps.
 Measures of Academic Progress (MAP) and Integrated I, II, and III course grades are the primary mechanism to track student performance.
-Key examples of achievement progress related to these actions include:
+Key examples of achievement progress include:

-- The percentage of elementary students in the met and exceeded categories (combined) increased from Fall to Spring for each grade span. - The percentage of elementary students in the met category increased from fall to spring for all grade spans of students in Learning Recovery (nearly doubling the percentage).
+- The percentage of elementary students in the met and exceeded categories (combined) increased from Fall to Spring for each grade span. - The percentage of elementary students in the met category increased from fall to spring for all grade spans of students in Learning Recovery (nearly doubling the percentage). - 6th grade showed the most growth with 62% of LR students meeting/exceeding their target.

-- 6th grade showed the most growth with 62% of students in learning Recovery meeting/exceeding their target. - Although the overall achievement of students in the met and exceeded categories declined for middle school students, the percentage of Learning Recovery students scoring in the met and exceeded categories increased by 5-6%. - A higher percentage of 7th grade students in Learning Recovery met/exceeded their growth target in math than the all-student group. - The course pass rate after semester 1 for Integrated support courses (Every Day Math or Learning Recovery) was on-track with the pass rate of the all-student group.
-Final course grades for the 2021-22 school year will be published in fall 2022. - 9th grade students showed the greatest growth in grades 9-12, with 64% of students enrolled in Learning Recovery meeting or exceeding their growth targets as measured by the IXL diagnostic tool in spring 2022.
+- Although the overall achievement of students in the met and exceeded categories declined for middle school students, the percentage of Learning Recovery students scoring in the met and exceeded categories increased by 5-6%. - A higher percentage of 7th grade students in Learning Recovery met/exceeded their growth target in math than the all-student group. - The course pass rate after semester 1 for Integrated support courses (Every Day Math or Learning Recovery) was on-track with the pass rate of the all-student group. - 9th grade students showed the greatest growth in grades 9-12, with 64% of students enrolled in Learning Recovery meeting or exceeding their growth targets as measured by the IXL diagnostic tool in spring 2022.

-Key examples of implementation progress showing qualitative impact on students aligned to specific actions include:
+Key examples of implementation progress on specific actions include: